Experience the incredibly diverse wildlife of the Bolivian Jungle, a unique journey!

 Rurrenabaque hotel and hostel drop-off

 We will leave Rurrenabaque at 8:30am and take a boat trip that lasts 3 hours, enjoying spectacular views of the rivers Beni and Tuichi, before entering the Madidi National Park.
-We will arrive at our eco-lodge at around noon, where you will receive a refreshing glass of fruit juice as a welcome, before being shown to your accommodation.
+We will arrive at our eco-lodge at around 11:30am, where you will receive a refreshing glass of fruit juice as a welcome, before being shown to your accommodation.
 We will then have lunch.